dougsillars/dougsillars.github.io/README.md

 	<img src="img/responsive.gif">
 </picture>

-<aside>Aside:  The "sizes" parameter is also really cool.
+<div>Aside:  The "sizes" parameter is also really cool.
 In the example above, all images are sized to 100% of the view window.
 However, in some cases, you could do something like:

 <pre><code>sizes ="(min-width: 500px) 32vw, 100vw"
 </code></pre>